hasnahadd/MadLib-Game-/README.md

 ## Contact

-If you have any questions or feedback about the Soft MadLib project, please don't hesitate to reach out to us at [your@email.com](mailto:your@email.com).
+If you have any questions or feedback about the Soft MadLib project, please don't hesitate to reach out.
 Happy MadLibbing!🎉